|

 (click on a thumbnail to enlarge)

-As a foal he discovered a great way to cool himself off on those hot
+As a foal he discovered a great way to cool himself off on a hot

 Pat (age 2 months here) and his half sister Mimi had great fun with the big box our new washer came in